firebitsbr/anonblog/README.md

 ![Anonblog logo](http://i.imgur.com/tJMcQqs.png)

-Anonblog is an easy way to anonymously publish blogs/static sites over the Tor network, using a small, lightweight, and secure webserver to prevent being deanonymized.
+AnonBlog is an easy way to anonymously publish blogs/static sites over the Tor network, using a small, lightweight, and secure webserver to prevent being deanonymized.

 The goal of this project is to be secure, lightweight, & simple, while maintaining easy portability to all Unix based systems.

 **Before using or contributing to this project, please fully read everything here**.

+## Download Binary Release

+It is recommended that you build the software yourself, but a binary release is available, [Here](https://github.com/beardog108/anonblog/releases/download/v1.0.2/anonblogv1.0.2.tar.gz).

 ## Usage